dbrgn/django-simplepaginator/README.md

 * `per_page` -- How many elements to display per page (default 20)
 * `orphans` -- Whether to move orphans to the previous page (default 1)

 In the view, use the `paginate()`-shortcutfunction to return pagination items.
+Remember that each pagination on a page must have a distinct prefix.

 ### Example: